article

 • Expect hybrid for a first job in 2026, treat fully remote as something you grow into, and read every salary as the BLS occupation median (entry-level sits below it).

-Remote-friendly vs. on-site-by-default — the line sellers skip
+Remote-friendly vs. on-site-by-default — the line thin guides skip

 The listicles tag almost everything 'remote.'
 But for a beginner, the work itself decides it — some entry roles are done entirely through a screen, and some need you physically present no matter what the posting says.